Bally's Corporation: Name change to Bally's

 In 2021, Bally's separately acquired three casinos (MontBleu in Nevada, Jumer's Casino & Hotel in Illinois, and Tropicana Evansville in Indiana) for a total of $275 million.
 Meanwhile, the company reduced its real estate assets through sale-and-leaseback deals with Gaming and Leisure Properties, Inc. (GLPI) for the land and buildings of Dover Downs, Jumer's, and the three Black Hawk casinos, for a total sale of $294 million.
 Bally's also announced plans to co-develop a $120-million casino near State College, Pennsylvania and to build a $650-million casino development in Richmond, Virginia; these plans did not come to fruition, as the Richmond proposal was rejected by the city, and Bally's eventually withdrew from the State College project.

 In January 2022, Standard General moved to take full ownership of Bally's, offering to buy all outstanding shares in a transaction valuing the company at $2.07 billion.
 The board of directors rejected the offer in May.

 In May 2022, Bally's proposal for a $1.7-billion Bally's Chicago casino resort in the city's River West neighborhood was approved.
 It was projected to eventually account for one third of the company's gaming revenue.
 Bally's Chicago opened a temporary casino in September 2023 at the Medinah Temple.
 Phase 1 of the new, permanent facility is expected to open in 2026.

 In September 2022, Bally's purchased the buildings and operating business of the Tropicana Las Vegas from GLPI and Penn Entertainment for $148 million.
 Bally's plans to replace the Tropicana with a 3,000 room integrated resort which will sit next to the New Las Vegas Stadium.

 In 2024, Bally's agreed to a new buyout offer by Standard General and merger with The Queen Casino & Entertainment, a gaming company owned by Standard General.
 The buyout valued the combined company at $4.6 billion, and gave existing stockholders the option to retain their shares.
-The merger would add four casinos to Bally's portfolio, as well as a 33% stake in Intralot.
+The merger would add four casinos to Bally's portfolio, as well as an initial 33% stake in Intralot.
+In October 2025, following the sale of its International Interactive business to Intralot for €2.7 billion, Bally's increased its stake to 58% majority ownership in the combined entity.
+In December 2025, the company was renamed Bally's Intralot Α.Ε.
 The transaction was completed in February 2025, leaving Standard General as the owner of a 74% stake in the company.